oess/Pictorial/README.md

 ## Running Pictorial

-* `java -jar target/Pictorial-1.0.jar`
+* `java -jar target/Pictorial-1.1Beta1.jar`

 ## Known Issues:

-* Errors are displayed in the console and not in the UI
+* Errors and warnings are displayed in the console and not in the UI
 * Generated code needs comments